TazulBinYounus/bkash-tokenized-integration-laravel/README.md

 ##  bKash Payment Tokenized Integration
 Hello,
-This is Unofficial guide about integrating bKash payment gateway in your application.
-If you already have had enough with the documentation and API references provided officially by bKash, then this documentation is just for you.
+This is an Unofficial guide about integrating the bKash payment gateway into your application.
+If you already have had enough of the documentation and API references provided officially by bKash, then this documentation is just for you.

 ![agreement_list](https://user-images.githubusercontent.com/44948856/211843828-3c66bb4f-a7f8-49c6-a606-b3a336590867.PNG)